matrix-org/matrix-hookshot/docs/setup.md

   #  Ignored if `json` is enabled.
 The timestamp format to use in log lines.
 See https://github.com/taylorhakes/fecha#formatting-tokens for help on formatting tokens.
   timestampFormat: HH:mm:ss:SSS
 ```

+### Starting the bridge

+Finally after everything is configured, start the bridge using the method matching your installation method:
+Use `yarn start` to start a manually installed bridge and `docker run` or `docker-compose up -d` or similar with docker.
+Don't forget to restart your homeserver so that your registration file is loaded.